 Now generative AI is making marketing analytics more accessible to all, enabling every business to obtain (and make sense of) the data it takes to make informed decisions that boost marketing ROI.

-Here’s a recap of two AI-powered marketing analytics tools our team took for a test drive.
+Here’s a recap of AI-powered marketing analytics tools our team took for a test drive.

 What It Does: